com-480-data-visualization/com-480-project-Certified-Lover-Data/README.md

 ![plot](./img/hotstuffnan.png)
 ![plot](./img/topspotifynan.png)

 From the first plot, we observe that a significant portion of the **Spotify track preview URLs** are missing.
 Since having a valid preview URL is essential for enabling track playback on our website, we will need to **remove all rows where this field is missing**.
-This ensures that every track included in our dataset is playable, maintaining a seamless user experience for discovering music through audio previews.
+This ensures that every track included in our dataset is playable, maintaining a seamless user experience for discovering music through audio previews. (*If this filtering proves too strict, we will revisit and adjust our approach later in the project.*)

 For the **previous week position** column, missing values are expected for tracks that have just debuted on the **Billboard** chart.
 Since these entries represent new songs entering the rankings for the first time, there's no prior position available.
 Therefore, we will **keep these rows as they are**, as their absence does not indicate missing or faulty data but rather a natural aspect of the charting process.